Mulperi/angular-handbook/README.md

 `<app-item-list (itemClick)="onItemClick($event)"></app-item-list>`

-The $event object content depends on the event that is used.
-In this case it will be a "Item" and it will be passed as an argument to a function in the parent component called "onItemClick" and now the parent component handles what to do with the selected item.
+The contents of an $event object depends on the event that is used.
+In this case it will be a "Item" that's passed as an argument to a function in the parent component called "onItemClick" and from that point it's up to the parent component to deal with the event and it's data.

 # Directives and pipes